top of page

 What is the difference between a midwife and a doula?

 Doulas work as part of a team with doctors or midwives, but do not replace them.
 It is outside of a doula's scope of practice to attend births as a primary care-provider, as they offer non-medical support and comfort measures.
-Doulas do not "catch babies".
+Doulas do not "catch babies."
 They do not perform clinical care such as heart rate, blood pressure, or internal exams, whereas midwives do.

 Will a doula support me if I have an epidural?

-Absolutely!
-The role of the doula is to help you feel empowered, informed, supported, no matter what type of birth you are planning.
-People who choose medicated birth need as much support as those who choose unmedicated birth.
+You bet I will!
+My role as your doula is to help you feel empowered, informed, and supported - no matter what type of birth you are planning.
+People who have medicated births need as much support as those who have unmedicated births.
 To be frank, sometimes choices go out the window with birth.
-Doulas can bridge the gaps that medication may not cover, and help support you in the presence of interventions.
+Doulas can bridge the gaps that medication may not cover and help support you in the presence of interventions.
 We also help keep you in active positions, even with an epidural, to keep labour progressing.
+Doulas are well versed in all things medical AND non-medical.
+Should your plans change, I’ll help you make informed decisions along the way with full support and a compassionate approach.
+Regardless of how you bring your baby into the world, I am there for you!

-What if I have a Ceasarean birth?
+What happens if I have a caesarean birth?

 DAE 2021-2022.png